appinho/SARosPerceptionKitti/README.md

 ### Contact

 Send me an email simonappel62@gmail.com if you have any questions, wishes or ideas to find an even better solution!
-Happy to help :)
+Happy to collaborate :)

 <!--
 ## Evaluation for 7 Scenarios 0011,0013,0014,0018,0056,0059,0060